snowmeltarcade/projectbirdracing/documentation/requirements/ui.md

 Each UI element can have a corresponding CSS class.
 This class can set basic attributes of elements.
 See [here](ui_css.md) for more information on UI CSS styling.

-The following UI components are required:
+The following UI components are required for both client and server:

 * Canvas
   * The root UI element.
 It has no renderable or intractable function.
 Its only purpose is to hold child UI elements.